Topl/brambl-cli/README.md

   -i, --input <value>      The input file. (mandatory)
 Command: simpletransaction prove
 Prove transaction
-  --from-party <value>     Party where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from -k, --keyfile <value>    The key file.
+  -k, --keyfile <value>    The key file.
   -w, --password <value>   Password for the encrypted key. (mandatory) --walletdb <value>       Wallet DB file. (mandatory)